Melody Queen still lives in the hearts of her fans: Marriyum

 She said the national songs and anthems vocalized in her melodious voice during the 1965 war imparted new zeal to the sentiments of the entire nation.

-She said the void created by her voice had not been filled so far.
+She said the void of her voice had not been filled so far.

 Melody Queen still lives in the hearts of her fans: Marriyum